Are you involved in a sporting organisation negotiating a high-value sponsorship agreement?

 Sport in Australia can be big business – particularly in some of the high-spectator internationally renowned football codes, as well as cricket, netball and athletics.

-The creation of competitions
+- the creation of competitions

-Structures and leagues within a sports
+- structures and leagues within a sports

-Communication and media agreements such as broadcasting, internet commerce
+- communication and media agreements such as broadcasting, internet commerce

-Sponsorship and merchandise
+- sponsorship and merchandise

 Employment and workplace

-Employment law issues in sport including advice on employment contracts, restraint of trade clauses, transfers, prohibited activities and salary cap rules.
+Employment law issues in sport includes advice on employment contracts, restraint of trade clauses, transfers, prohibited activities and salary cap rules.
 We can also provide advice on workplace and employment contract disputes, termination and redundancies.

 Disputes in the sporting industry can often be resolved by alternative dispute resolution methods.
 A sport may have a tribunal that is used to resolve disputes that relate to the rules and codes of that sport.
-Our lawyers can assist you with advice and representation at disciplinary hearings, tribunals & appeals.
+Our lawyers can assist you with advice and representation at disciplinary hearings, tribunals and appeals.

 We can assist your organisation to understand the regulations and identify the key governance issues relating to your unique sport and structure.

-Good governance practices for sporting clubs will involve key stakeholders such as volunteers, committees, and managers working together to define how your sport is controlled.
+Good governance practices for sporting clubs will involve key stakeholders, such as volunteers, committees, and managers, working together to define how your sport is controlled.

 We can assist you in understanding the existing structure, make recommendations if necessary about future structure, assess risks and develop clear policies and procedures.

 We know that many sports have inherent dangers and risks.
-Sports organisations, administrators, managers, coaches, team doctors, referees and officials owe a duty of care to participants, spectators, volunteers and members and must, therefore, take reasonable precautions to avoid foreseeable harm or injury.
+Sports organisations, administrators, managers, coaches, team doctors, referees and officials owe a duty of care to participants, spectators, volunteers and members, and must, therefore, take reasonable precautions to avoid foreseeable harm or injury.
 Liability in sport-related injuries relates to a breach of the duty of care.

 Finally, we can act on your behalf to protect your exclusive rights to your IP should an infringement be discovered.

-Member Protection Policy issues
+Member protection policy issues

-National sporting organisations (NSOs) recognised by the Australian Sports Commission are required to have a Member Protection Policy (MPP).
+National sporting organisations (NSOs) recognised by the Australian Sports Commission are required to have a member protection policy (MPP).
 This policy sets out the rights and protections for everyone who participates in sport, with the aim of eliminating discrimination, harassment, child abuse and other inappropriate behaviours.
 An MPP is designed to enable a sport or associated organisation to deal with all the off-field occurrences that are not able to be dealt with under the on-field procedures.
 Importantly, it describes the responsibilities of each and every participant.